 In an ideal situation, how would you resolve this problem?
-For those who used a mixed resolution path see a decision from a public authority as preferred.
+For those who used a mixed resolution path

 People tend to rationalize their decision.
 In other words, people retroactively ascribe positive attributes to an option they selected.
-52% of those who used courts and lawyers to resolve their problem believe that the most ideal way to solve their problem is through an official court.
+52% of those who used courts and lawyers to resolve their problem believe that the most ideal way to solve their problem is through an official court27.
 Those who went through an official authority